-- Thoroughly review and revise all the key concepts covered in classes thus far
+Thoroughly review and revise all the key concepts covered in classes so far.

-Ensure you have a detailed knowledge and understanding of what you have been taught to date
+Ensure you have detailed knowledge and understanding of what you have been taught to date.

 Below are some subject specific tips for Quizzes.

-- Make sure that you have a detailed knowledge and understanding of your core concepts
+Make sure that you have detailed knowledge and understanding of your core concepts.